 You should stop taking this type of laxative if you experience side effects, such as:

 Decreased physical activity may also play a role in UC constipation.
 A sedentary lifestyle slows digestion and intestinal contractions.
 This makes it harder for stools to pass through your intestinal tract.

-Increase your level of physical activity to see if constipation improves.
-Start with low- to moderate-intensity workouts, and then gradually increase intensity as your endurance improves.
+Increase your level of physical activity to see whether constipation improves.
+Start with low to moderate intensity workouts, and then gradually increase intensity as your endurance improves.

-Ask your doctor about biofeedback if you aren’t able to resolve UC constipation on your own.
-This type of behavioral therapy may improve bowel function.
+Ask your doctor about biofeedback if you find that other lifestyle changes and treatments are not helping with constipation.
+This type of physical therapy may improve bowel function.

 It retrains pelvic floor muscles through relaxation techniques, which in turn can stimulate bowel activity.
-In one study of 63 people with chronic constipation, all participants reported having significantly more weekly bowel movements with adaptive biofeedback therapy.
+In one small study that included 21 people with chronic constipation, all of them reported having significantly more weekly bowel movements with adaptive biofeedback therapy.

-Constipation with UC can trigger painful gas and stomach pain, which can worsen your condition.
+Constipation with UC can trigger gas and stomach pain, which can worsen your condition.
 Don’t ignore prolonged constipation.
-If it’s left untreated, UC constipation may cause a serious complication called toxic megacolon.
-If these remedies don’t help you manage UC constipation, talk to your doctor.

 If UC constipation doesn’t improve with treatment or lifestyle changes, talk with your doctor.